adamsalter/sitemap_generator/README.md

 ### Preventing Output

-To disable all non-essential output set the environment variable `VERBOSE=false` when calling Rake or running your Ruby script.
+To disable all non-essential output you can pass the `-s` option to Rake, for example `rake -s sitemap:refresh`, or set the environment variable `VERBOSE=false` when calling as a Ruby script.

-Alternatively you can pass the `-s` option to Rake, for example `rake -s sitemap:refresh`.

 To disable output in-code use the following: